lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 : optional salt value (a non-secret random value).
 In this document this parameter is unused, that is it is the zero-length string "".

 IKM:
 : input keying material.
 In this document this is the shared secret outputted from the Encapsulate() or Decapsulate() functions.
-This corresponds to the IKM KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}.
+This corresponds to the IKM KDF input from {{Section 5 of RFC9629}}.

 info:
 : optional context and application specific information.
-In this document this corresponds to the info KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}.
+In this document this corresponds to the info KDF input from {{Section 5 of RFC9629}}.
 This is the ASN.1 DER encoding of CMSORIforKEMOtherInfo.

 L:
 : length of output keying material in octets.
-This corresponds to the L KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}, which is identified in the kekLength value from KEMRecipientInfo.
+This corresponds to the L KDF input from {{Section 5 of RFC9629}}, which is identified in the kekLength value from KEMRecipientInfo.

 HKDF may be used with different hash functions, including SHA2-256 or SHA2-512 {{?FIPS180=NIST.FIPS.180-4}}.
 The object identifiers id-alg-hkdf-with-sha256 and id-alg-hkdf-with-sha512 are defined in {{!RFC8619}} (see {{sec-identifiers}}), and specify the use of HKDF with SHA2-256 and SHA2-512 respectively.
 The parameter field MUST be absent when one of these algorithm identifiers is used to specify the KDF for ML-KEM in KemRecipientInfo.